A question of ethics: 4 things to ask your uniform provider

 When uniforms are being produced in large quantities, it's really important that the materials they're made of are both fit for purpose, and sustainable.
 There are a lot of things that go into the process of making clothing which can be detrimental to the environment, from toxic dyes that pollute waterways with harmful chemicals, to the use of fossil fuels to make synthetic materials.

 It's a great idea to check out the materials that your supplier is using, and delve into the manufacturing processes.
 There are a few materials out there that are known to be eco-friendly, which is a great place to start:

 - Reclaimed Fabrics

 In New Zealand, we have pretty tight health and safety legislation that ensures that workers are protected and safe when they're at work.
-Unfortunately in developing countries, not only can conditions and wages be unfair, they're sometimes unsafe as well.
+Unfortunately in developing countries, not only are conditions and wages unfair, sometimes they're unsafe as well.

 It only takes a quick google search to see the devastating impact that a workplace with no clear health and safe regulations can have.
 Take, for example, the Rana Plaza building collapse in Bangladesh in 2013 which killed more than 1000 garment workers.

-A lot of large companies such as Nike and Adidas release a code of conduct online to reassure their customers.
+A lot of large companies such as Nike and Adidas release a health and safety guarantee online to reassure their customers.
 Make sure to take your due diligence and ask your uniform supplier where their health and safety standards sit.

 Are your textiles recyclable?